 A midwife suggested more skin-to-skin contact and after a few days I definitely felt we were a bit more in-tune with each other, and I had more patience and more success with feeding.

 Skin-to-skin also builds parents’ confidence in looking after their baby - important, seeing as research shows that the amount of moms who feel confident about looking after their baby drops by nearly 10% in the first few days of bringing them home.
 For more information on the benefits of skin-to-skin, watch our dedicated film, here.

 skin to skin contact helps dads and newborns too

 “I used to struggle to bottle-feed Leah,” says Matt.
 “A midwife suggested more skin-to-skin contact and after a few days I definitely felt we were a bit more in-tune with each other, and I had more patience and more success with feeding.”

 And if that’s not enough, research has found that skin-to-skin can boost brain development in babies, and is particularly important for premature babies, who may have spent a significant chunk of their early life in a medicalised environment.

-So, all that’s left to do now is get down to some serious snuggling and skin-to-skin time.
+So, all that’s left to do now is get down to some serious snuggling.
 And really, what could be better?